BernatskyPavel/BSTU_Labs/PI (POIBMS-4)/readme.md

 - Programming in the Internet (POIBMS 7 semester)
-- Proggraming of web-services (POIT 7 semester)
+- Programming of web-services (POIT 7 semester)